Watch an Instructional Video

 Recommended Steps to Ensure User Privacy

-As an additional step to respecting user privacy, we recommend that you implement the following:
+As an additional step to respecting user privacy, we recommend that you review our Customer Consent solution.
+In addition, we recommend you implement the following:

 Give the user an option to delete their own account.
 Create a proper UI, cautioning the user before permanently deleting their account.
 For permanently deleting the user's account, use one of the following API methods (depending on your Gigya package):